slackroo/kidney_disease_classification_deeplearning/README.md

 ### Flask cmd
-To run the flask app I have created a index from bootstrap template We can run  the app with command
+To run the flask app I have created a index.html from bootstrap template We can run  the app with command

 ````bash